zhou-wenbin/capstone-project/README.md

 - Random width shift of the image of 2%
 - Random height shift of the image of 5%

-The details can be found in [last_layer.ipynb](/train/last_layer.ipynb)

-The config file [config.json](/train/config.json) describes which network is trained (the other parameters are defined in the Jupyter notebook)

 The initial code came from https://github.com/Gogul09/flower-recognition/blob/master/extract_features.py, but was altered, bug fixed and extended by ourselves for our application.